Large deviations for marked sparse random graphs with applications to interacting diffusions: Introduction

 The BC-entropy, introduced by Delgosha and Anantharam~\cite{da}, generalizes and plays a role similar to the rate function in the large deviation principle established in~\cite{bc}, but in the context of marked graphs.
 In this setting, through a reconstruction result~\cite[Proposition~8]{da}, the authors are able to use a generalized configuration model to understand asymptotics of~\eqref{eq:prob=frac} for marked graphs.

 In order to have a rough statement of the results in~\cite{da}, fix two finite spaces $\Theta$ and $\Xi$, which represent the mark spaces for vertices and oriented edges, respectively.
-Let $G$ be a marked graph\footnote{In this case, each edge receives two marks, one for each possible orientation of the edge.} with $n$ vertices and $m$ vertices and define, for each $\theta \in \Theta$, $u_{G}(\theta)$ as the number of vertices of $G$ with mark $\theta$.
+Let $G$ be a marked graph with $n$ vertices and $m$ edges and define, for each $\theta \in \Theta$, $u_{G}(\theta)$ as the number of vertices of $G$ with mark $\theta$.
 Analogously, define $m_{G}(x,x')$ as the number of edges that receive marks $x,x' \in \Xi$, regardless of orientation.

 Fix sequences of vectors $\vec{u}_n=(u_n(\theta);\,\theta \in \Theta)$ and $\vec{m}_{n}= (m_n(x,x');\,x,x' \in \Xi)$.
 Assume that $\vec{u}_n/n$ converges to a probability measure $Q$ on $\Theta$ and $\vec{m}_{n}/n$ converges to a vector of non-negative mean degrees $\vec{d}=(d_{x,x'}; x,x' \in \Xi)$.
 Let $\mathcal{G}_{\vec{u}_{n}, \vec{m}_{n}}^{\rm da}$ denote the collection of marked graphs $G$ with $n$ vertices and such that $\vec{u}_{G} = \vec{u}_{n}$ and $\vec{m}_{G} = \vec{m}_{n}$, and consider a random graph $G^{\rm da}_{n}$ uniformly sampled from $\mathcal{G}_{\vec{u}_{n}, \vec{m}_{n}}^{\rm da}$.